SahilPansare/CM-50270-Reinforcement-Learning/README.md

-# CM-50270-Reinforcement-Learning
+# Reinforcement-Learning Project
-Code and relevant files for the final project of CM50270 (Reinforcement Learning) for MSc. in Data Science at University of Bath.
+Code and relevant files for RL Project

 This is an implementation of DQN, DDQN, DDPG and TD3 on Lunar Lander environment from OpenAI Gym.